-If you find that your to-do list is overwhelming due to some big, scary, seemingly-impossible-to-achieve tasks, break them down into smaller parts and just put the first step of that task on your list.
+Kath’s extra tip: If you find that your to-do list is overwhelming due to some big, scary, seemingly-impossible-to-achieve tasks, break each task down into small steps.
+Then just put the first/next step of each task on your list.

 Before you dive headlong into your to do list, stop and select just one thing that you can easily accomplish today.
 Do this one task.
 Tick it off your list.

 Research shows that the process of achieving things is motivating and builds confidence, so we should exploit this benefit.
 The more you do, in small steps, the more you will want to do.